Frequently Asked Questions About POIs

 Q: How many POIs should I have in each region?

-A: You should have at least 5 or 6 POIs in each region, and it is helpful if those POIs are a mix of several different categories, such as Food or Accommodation.
+A: You should have at least 5 or 6 POIs in each region, and it is helpful if those POIs are a mix of several different categories.

-Q: What are some criteria to know if something should be a primary POI?
+Q: What are some criteria Zartico uses to determine a POI?

-A: Primary places of impact are the places people plan their trip, or a day of their trip, around visiting.
+A: Points of interest are the places people plan their trip around visiting.
 These are the places featured in your ads, on your homepage, and in your itineraries.
-These are the places for which you want to have the greatest visibility in tracking because they are the marquee attractions to their destination and will be part of your demand generation strategy and key areas to watch from a visitor distribution perspective.
+These are the places for which you want to have the greatest visibility because they are the marquee attractions in your destination and key areas to watch from a visitor distribution perspective.

-Primary POIs are National Parks, Airports, major sports venues, convention centers, large destination resorts (where the visitor spends most of the time on the resort grounds), youth sports fields where key tournaments are hosted, amusement parks, state parks, etc.
+POIs include drivers like National Parks, airports, major sports venues, convention centers, large destination resorts (where the visitor spends most of the time on the resort grounds), youth sports fields where key tournaments are hosted, amusement parks, state parks, etc.

 Q: Can I include POIs outside of my formal destination boundaries?